Emotional Withdrawal: 5 Reasons Men Do It and How To Open Them Up

 Women often become more and more angry and emotionally aroused in response to their man’s emotional withdrawal.
-The escalation of female emotion in response to the absence of male emotion creates a deadly cycle that gets worse over time.
+The escalation of female emotion in response to the absence of male emotion creates a deadly cycle.
+The cycle will get worse over time.

-To break this cycle it is important to understand why so many men emotionally withdraw when their partners need them the most.
+We cannot break this cycle unless we understand why so many men emotionally withdraw when their partners need them the most.

 Emotional Withdrawal: 5 reasons men do it and how to break the cycle

 Every man wants to be his wife’s Romeo.
 This is easy during dating when dopamine is running high.
 After he says “I do” his brain decreases the production of this new-love hormone.
 Whatever he learned about emotional communication growing up comes to the surface.
-If he was taught to stuff his feelings and do the right thing this is what will happen when the marriage progresses.
+If he was taught to stuff his feelings and do the right thing he’ll continue to do that as the marriage progresses.

 Most women want to be listened to and not fixed.
 When his need to protect is expressed by fixing, rather than listening, she will express more and more frustration.
 He will begin to feel sad and frustrated that he doesn’t know how to make his wife happy like he did earlier in the relationship.
 She will feel hurt and abandoned when he doesn’t emotionally respond to her joys, hurts and fears.